I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fcb/nf-fcb-rxptrackdereference.md

 <p>A number of macros are defined in <i>fcb.h</i> for debugging that are the preferred way to call this routine.
 These macros provide a wrapper around the <b>RxReference</b> or <b>RxDereference</b> routines used for file structure management operations on SRV_CALL, NET_ROOT, V_NET_ROOT, FOBX, FCB, and SRV_OPEN structures.
 These macros first call the corresponding <b>RxpTrackDereference</b> routine to log diagnostic information about the request before calling the corresponding <b>RxDereference</b> routine.</p>

-<p>In checked builds, <b>RxpTrackDereference</b> is used to track requests to dereference SRV_CALL, NET_ROOT, V_NET_ROOT, FOBX, FCB, and SRV_OPEN structures.
-For retail builds, this function does nothing.</p>

-<p>If WMI is enabled, a log of the dereference requests is sent as a WMI event to user-mode WMI components that have requested notification.
-The deference request is also logged to the RDBSS logging system by calling the <b>_RxLog</b> routine to record an I/O error log entry if logging is enabled. </p>

-<p>Note that this routine does not actually dereference the structure passed (decrement the reference count on the structure).</p>

-<p>A number of macros are defined in <i>fcb.h</i> for debugging that are the preferred way to call this routine.
-These macros provide a wrapper around the <b>RxReference</b> or <b>RxDereference</b> routines used for file structure management operations on SRV_CALL, NET_ROOT, V_NET_ROOT, FOBX, FCB, and SRV_OPEN structures.
-These macros first call the corresponding <b>RxpTrackDereference</b> routine to log diagnostic information about the request before calling the corresponding <b>RxDereference</b> routine.</p>

 ## -requirements
 <table>
 <tr>